Compare personal loans

 How can I improve my chances of being approved?

-Unfortunately, there is no way to guarantee you’re approved for a personal loan.
+Unfortunately, there is no way to guarantee you’ll be approved for a personal loan.
 But, giving yourself a better chance at getting approved starts with meeting the eligibility criteria set by the lender.
 To better your chances of being approved, keep the following in mind:

 • Establish your borrowing capacity.
 What repayments can you afford?
 Lenders will use a variety of criteria to decide how much you’re eligible to borrow, but you need to know how much you can afford to repay.
 If you’ve done your sums and are sure you can afford a particular amount each month, chances are a lender will reach the same conclusion.

-• Building a good banking history.
+• Build a good banking history.
 Keep your accounts in good standing to build a positive relationship with your banks, even if you don’t plan on borrowing from them.

 • Keep your credit rating in good standing.
 Make sure you keep track of all your payments, from credit cards to utility bills, because any arrears, debts, or missed payments will affect your ability to access credit.
 Don’t make too many applications for credit, and only apply for products you’re confident you’ll be approved for.
 Multiple applications for credit in a short space of time can signal financial difficulties to a potential lender.